 I used to completely write off dollar stores, that is until I discovered the hostess’ paradise that is Dollar Tree.
-Not to be confused with Dollar General or Family Dollar (yes, there is a difference), Dollar Tree has great deals on things like wine glasses, candles, seasonal decor, and party supplies.
+Not to be confused with Dollar General or Family Dollar (yes, there is a difference), Dollar Tree has great deals on things like wine glasses, candles, seasonal decor and party supplies.

 Case in point: I once hosted a large gathering and didn’t have enough wine glasses for the group.
-I managed to score 10 or so glass wine glasses are Dollar Tree for $10, and I’ve never looked back.
+I managed to score 10 or so glass wine glasses at Dollar Tree for $10, and I’ve never looked back.
 In fact, a few of those wine glasses are still in my weekly repertoire, even years later.